metacpan/metacpan-cpan-extracted/distros/C/CGI-Info/README.md

 # LICENSE AND COPYRIGHT

-Copyright 2010-2018 Nigel Horne.
+Copyright 2010-2019 Nigel Horne.

-This program is released under the following licence: GPL
+This program is released under the following licence: GPL2